-The goal for 2022-23 has been updated from 2021-22.
-In 21-22 the emphasis was in growing participation rates in CTE related courses and pathways.
+The goal for 2023-24 has been updated from 2022-23.
+In 22-23 the emphasis was in growing participation rates in CTE related courses and pathways.
 In reviewing the CTE data it was determined that our participation rates were very strong.
 However, pathway completion and college and career readiness data was not reflecting the overall program success we expect.
-A-G completion rates have also been added. to the 2022-23 SPSA.
+A-G completion rates have also been added. to the 2023-24 SPSA.
+Pilot programs for Senior Portfolios and Exit interviews have been added to our action plan in this goal of college and career readiness.